Puberty blocker: New Zealand

 In November 2024, the Ministry of Health released an evidence brief on puberty blockers.
 The brief found there to be a lack of evidence for both the efficacy and harms of puberty blockers and recommended "a more precautionary approach".
 The country did not ban puberty blockers and one doctor who provides the treatments in New Zealand said it "would not change the way in which he practiced".
 In April 2025, potential further restrictions on access to puberty blockers proposed by the ministry were met with backlash by a number of New Zealand medical bodies.
 On November 19, 2025, the Ministry of Health under the right-wing New Zealand First and ACT party coalition and led by Simeon Brown, announced a ban on puberty blockers for minors with gender dysphoria set to take effect on December 19, 2025.
 Minors with gender dysphoria already on puberty blockers will be able to continue them and the drug will also remain available for other uses like early onset puberty.
 Brown cited the Cass Review in his decision and said the ban will remain in place until the completion of the United Kingdom's clinical trial on puberty blockers.
 The ban was strongly condemned by the Royal Australian and New Zealand College of Psychiatrists (RANZCP), the Professional Association for Transgender Health Aotearoa (PATHA) and multiple other doctors in New Zealand.
 The ban was also condemned by the opposition centre-left Labour Party as well as members of the Green Party.
+On December 17, 2025, the Wellington High Court granted an injunction preventing the ban from being enforced while a full judicial review is pending.